ianmkinney/ETL-Project/README.md

 ### Load

 For loading, we plan to use a mongo DB database so we can store JSON, as that is the common output format of our APIs.
-We will use one table that will have information
+We will store the weather data and real estate data in 2 seperate tables, with the intention of being joined in analysis on common columns.